-How many times have you heard some old timer attribute the dysfunction of a body part or physiological attribute to “gettin’ old”?
+How many times have you heard someone say, “It’s all downhill after 40/50/60?”
 Or how about that time you tweaked your back and everyone was quick to tell you to get used to it because it’s never going to get any better?
-“It’s all downhill after 30!”
-The funny thing is that this is somehow supposed to make you feel better about your prospects.
 Some people, I guess, prefer to have control over their health wrested out of their hands and distributed to the fates.
 Some people like the idea of letting “nature take its course.”
-At least that way nothing that goes wrong is your fault, because you never had a chance anyway.
-You were always destined to get all soft and flabby, lose your hearing, get brittle bones, and be unable to go to the toilet by yourself.
-Right?
+At least that way nothing that goes wrong is your fault, because you never had a chance anyway, right?

 Wrong.
 Age isn’t “just” a number, and we can’t maintain Dorian Gray-esque vigor all through life, but that doesn’t mean we’re destined to be frail, brittle things relegated to chairs and walkers and homes and doctor’s offices.